frans0i-cyber/cybersec-labs/tryhackme/README.md

 ## ✅ Completed Modules

+- 🔹 **Extending Your Network**
+  Learn about some of the technologies used to extend networks out onto the Internet

 - 🔹 **Packets & Frames**
   Understand how data is divided into smaller pieces and transmitted across a network to another device